spandanc201/salesAnalysis/README.md

 ## Setup Instructions

 1. Clone repository
-2. Ensure to have SQLite installedfor executing SQL queries
+2. Ensure to have SQLite installed for executing SQL queries

 ## Usage